wassila11/Personal_Blog/content/post/eWPTXv2/index.md

 * **Capture The Flag contests:** Why CTFs are quite important here although the exam is not a CTF style at all and should think of it as a penetration test.
 Generally, in security platform, you know what vulnerability you're focusing on, but in real life cases (and in the exam), you have to identify the vulnerability you're going to exploit.
 CTFs are where you are able to learn this skill.
 This case is also the same for HTB web challenges.

 Which resources are best, it depends on the person that's why I listed all the resources I find interesting.
-For me, I didn't bye the INE course, and when I started the preparation I already had the basic knowledge for web app vulnerabilities (I always practiced through Portwsigger).
+For me, I didn't buy the INE course, and when I started the preparation I already had the basic knowledge for web app vulnerabilities (I always practiced through Portwsigger).
 So what I did was to read reviews about the certificate, read various penetration testing reports/CTF writeups to grasp the methodology used and practice through CTFs as well as HTB machines and web challenges.

 Identify your position, what topics you should practice more, make sure you have the basics and then check more advanced stuff according to your pace and need.